Athens Polytechnic uprising: 14 November

 An assembly formed spontaneously and decided to occupy the Polytechnic.
-The anarchist group that had just formed at the university, notably thanks to the actions of Christos Konstantinidis and Nikos Balis, occupied a central place in this movement, Konstantinidis, in particular, succeeded in having the occupation extended into the night of the first day, which set the movement in motion for the long term.
+The anarchist group that had just formed at the university, notably thanks to the actions of Christos Konstantinidis, Sylvia Papadopoulou and Nikos Balis, occupied a central place in this movement, Konstantinidis, in particular, succeeded in having the occupation extended into the night of the first day, which set the movement in motion for the long term.
 They adopted the following motion in the 14 November General Assembly:

 The autonomous assembly of workers located in the premises of the Polytechnic School calls on workers to occupy places of production and to create factory and strike committees with the ultimate goal of establishing workers' councils.
 The minimum program of the workers' councils is the destruction of wage labor, the state, capitalism, and politics.

 The anarchist group leading the uprising quickly tagged the university and placed their banner at the entrance, until it was removed by communist militants who did not support the movement.

-In contrast, two main student parties, the Marxist pro-Soviet A-AFEE and Rigas, did not endorse the movement.
+In contrast, two main student parties, the Marxist pro-Soviet A-EFEE and Rigas, did not endorse the movement.
 A Coordination Commission of the Occupation (CCO) was formed but had loose control over the uprising.
 Anarchists were labeled as provocateurs by the Communist Youth of Greece because they voiced slogans that were not directly tied to the students' demands (such as advocating for sexual freedom, social revolution, and the dismantling of the State).
 The connection to the French 1968 movement was evident.

-Police had gathered outside but did not manage to break into the premises.
+Historian Kostas Kornetis, reviewing the inter-leftist dynamics at play during the uprising and the lack of support by the Communist parties, noted:The occupation largely bypassed the two main left-wing student organizations, and therefore there was no effective control of the direction that it took or of the students’ demands for the first day and a half.
+The occupation was not within the scope of the leadership of the pro-Moscow communists, which considered it 'an irresponsible and hasty move of an intense leftist character'.
+In fact, A-EFEE distanced itself from the venture from the very beginning, as it disliked unorganized action, which could get out of hand. [...]
+Rigas more or less shared this attitude, although without expressing a clear-cut position, as it was not ready for such an eventuality.Police had gathered outside but did not manage to break into the premises.